Fuel for Life Tour: Setlist

-On the last night of the tour "Screaming For Vengeance" and "Diamonds And Rust" were also played.
+On the last night of the tour "Screaming for Vengeance" and "Diamonds and Rust" were also played.

 Tour dates

 The venues and events of the tour were located in North America, Europe and, Japan.
 They were supported by Dokken on the American leg, Bon Jovi on the Canadian tour dates from 14 to 27 July, Krokus on 6 and 8 August, Loudness on 31 August, and Warlock on the European leg.

+According to Rob Halford, the opening show of the tour in Albuquerque, was his very first performance after becoming sober and drug-free.